Your cat’s nutritional requirements will change as they age. Here’s what to look out for when choosing cat food for your ageing feline.

 Help your cat look and feel younger with food that are rich in antioxidants as these can help maintain a healthy immune system, cell health, and overall well-being.
 Antioxidants can also help repair any existing damage on a cellular level.

 Senior cats often experience tooth loss and tooth sensitivity.
 If your cat is missing a lot of his teeth, consider feeding softer foods like canned or wet food to allow them to eat more comfortably.
-If you are feeding dry food, make sure to get those with small kibbles like Science Diet Feline Age Defying to make it easier for your senior cat to chew and digest.
+If you are feeding dry food, make sure to get those with small kibbles like Hill’s Science Diet Adult Optimal Care to make it easier for your senior cat to chew and digest.

 Cats in general do not drink a lot of water so you need cat food with higher moisture content to ensure they are getting enough water.
 A high moisture diet is easier for your senior cat’s digestive system and can also help prevent feline kidney failure.